 Deux Chevaux have always had a certain alternative lifestyle associated with them; jokingly referred to as coming out of the factory with a “Say no to Nuclear” sticker already stuck on the bumper bar.
 There’s always been a great solidarity between drivers who beep and wave to each other as they pass and nowadays there are plenty of clubs worldwide with regular gatherings for fans.
 The 2CV’s status has risen to mythic levels and it has become as much a symbol of France as the baguette and the Eiffel Tower.

-Our 1958 2CV in 1999
+our 1958 2CV in 1999

-If you'd like to experience driving one of these iconic cars while on holiday at Lou Messugo, there is a local tour operator who rents them out for day trips either individually or in groups on rally-style outings.
-I sometimes see a group of them cruising through Roquefort and it does look fun.
+If you’d like to experience driving one of these iconic cars while on holiday at Lou Messugo, there is a local tour operator who rents them out for day trips either individually or in groups on rally-style outings.
+I sometimes see them cruising through Roquefort and it does look fun.

 Have you ever driven in a 2CV?
 What’s your favourite “cult” car?
 I’d love to hear from you.

 If you enjoyed this please PIN it!